ibm-cloud-docs/power-iaas/getting-started-PER.md

 - `per-migrate-start`: Initiates the migration of the workspace to PER.
 - `per-migrate-validate`: Removes the Cloud Connections for the workspace from the network database.
 Use this command after you remove the Cloud Connections for the workspace from the Transit Gateway.

+If you are migrating the last workspace in the data center to PER, you must delete any Cloud Connections that are not attached to any networks.
+{: note}